Do You Have a Drinking Problem in Raleigh NC?

 The Corrections Correspondence Service (C.C.S.) of theTri-County Intergroup links A.A. members who are incarcerated with A.A. members on the outside allowing an interchange of experience, strength, and hope.
 Contact the Corrections Service Committee of Tri-County Intergroup to become a volunteer or learn more about our assistance with recovery from alcoholism for those who are incarcerated.

-The Hospitals & Institutions Committee (H&I) brings AA meetings into hospitals, institutions and alcoholism treatment centers in Raleigh and surrounding areas.
-Volunteers with H & I offer their experience, strength and hope on how to stop drinking in Raleigh and assist individuals once they are released.
+The Treatment Facilities Committee brings AA meetings into hospitals, institutions, and alcoholism treatment centers in Raleigh and surrounding areas.
+Volunteers on this committee offer their experience, strength, and hope on how to stop drinking in Raleigh and assist individuals once they are released.
 Contact us to assist with carrying the AA message to alcohol treatment centers in Raleigh.

 About the Tri-County Intergroup of Alcoholics Anonymous